saberr26/Wayrec/README.md

 Modern Interface: A clean and adaptive UI built with Python and GTK4/Libadwaita.

-Flexible Recording: Record your full screen or select a specific area/window using slurp.
+Flexible Recording: Record your full screen or select a specific area/window

 Easy Controls: Quickly toggle audio, set the framerate, and start/stop recording with a single click.